Acquisition of NBC Universal by Comcast

-On December 3, 2009, telecommunications company Comcast announced its intent to acquire mass media company NBCUniversal from General Electric (GE).
+On December 3, 2009, telecommunications company Comcast announced its intent to acquire mass media company NBC Universal from General Electric (GE).
 The acquisition was subject to scrutiny from activists and government officials; their concerns primarily surrounded the potential effects of the vertical integration that the acquisition could create, as Comcast is also heavily involved in cable television and internet services in many media markets.
-The deal went through on January 29, 2011, resulting in Comcast owning 51% of the company until March 19, 2013, when GE divested its stake to give Comcast sole ownership.
-Through this acquisition, Comcast gained ownership of the National Broadcasting Company (NBC), the Universal Pictures film studio, cable channels such as Syfy, CNBC and MSNBC, and Universal Parks & Resorts, among other assets owned by NBCUniversal.
-It has also integrated its own cable channels – including E! and Golf Channel – into NBCUniversal.
+The deal went through on January 28, 2011, resulting in Comcast owning 51% of the company until March 19, 2013, when GE divested its stake to give Comcast sole ownership.
+Through this acquisition, Comcast gained ownership of the National Broadcasting Company (NBC), the film studio Universal Pictures, cable channels such as Syfy, CNBC and MSNBC, and Universal Parks & Resorts, among other assets owned by NBC Universal.
+It has also integrated its own cable channels – including E! and Golf Channel – into NBC Universal.
+As a result of the acquisition, NBC Universal slightly changed its name to "NBCUniversal", rendered in camel case, to indicate the integration between NBC and Universal Studios.

 History

 Background

 Comcast was, at the time, the largest cable television provider in the United States.
 It also owned a number of major cable networks, including E!, Golf Channel, and Versus.
 In 2004, Comcast attempted a hostile takeover of The Walt Disney Company for $41 billion, which would have made Comcast the world's largest media conglomerate, if approved.
 The deal fell through, however; Comcast's motivation for the deal was centered around gaining control of ESPN, which a Comcast executive described as "the most important and valuable asset" in Disney's portfolio.
-The same year, General Electric acquired an 80% stake in Universal Studios from Vivendi, which merged into NBC to form NBC Universal.
-By 2009, the company's financial performance had struggled due in part to the poor performance of recent Universal Pictures' productions, and NBC ranked fourth at the time among the major US broadcast television networks.
-By contrast, some of its cable networks (such as MSNBC, Syfy, and USA Network) were reporting steady gains in viewership.
-After the failed Disney deal, Comcast focused on its existing networks (along with its Comcast SportsNet regional sports networks), and acquired a stake in the movie studio Metro-Goldwyn-Mayer (MGM).
+The same year, General Electric (GE) acquired an 80% stake in Universal Studios from Vivendi, merging it into NBC to form NBC Universal.
+By 2009, NBC Universal's financial performance had struggled due in part to the poor performance of recent Universal Studios' productions, and NBC ranked fourth at the time among the major broadcast television networks in the United States.
+By contrast, some of NBC Universal's cable networks (such as MSNBC, Syfy, and USA Network) were reporting steady gains in viewership.
+After the failed Disney deal, Comcast focused on its existing networks (along with its Comcast SportsNet regional sports networks), and acquired a stake in the film studio Metro-Goldwyn-Mayer (MGM).